The Dynasty Guru is Looking for Writers!

 And now is your chance to join us.

-TDG was founded by Bret Sayre, who you may recognize as the managing editor for Baseball Prospectus.
+TDG was founded by Bret Sayre, who you may recognize as the president and CEO for Baseball Prospectus.
 Other TDG alumni include Craig Goldstein, Ben Carsley, Jeff Quinton, Wilson Karaman, Greg Wellemeyer, George Bissell, J.J.
 Jansons, and Nick Doran.
 If you’re a new dynasty enthusiast who is interested in developing your writing, or an established writer looking to enlarge your visibility, TDG could be a great opportunity for you.
 This goes doubly true for women and people of color- your voice is one that is a welcome addition to the fantasy sports landscape and one to which we would love to give a platform.

 If you are reading this and are thinking to yourself, “wow that sounds like something I’d want to do,” here’s how to go about it: